D4RIO/aranda-restful/README.md

 Este repositorio corresponde a una prueba técnica para Aranda Software.

+Implementa un árbol binario con una búsqueda de ancestro común más cercano que se basa en recorrer con DFS y, copiando la pila de trabajo de DFS, encontrar el primer nodo de coincidencia entre dos rutas.

+En cuanto a la interfaz, implementa web services (RestBed) con JSON (NLohmann).
+En cuanto a documentación usa Doxygen y, en cuanto a testing unitario, DocTest.

 ## Prerrequisitos - Dependencias ##

 Esta interfaz usa [Restbed de Corvusoft](https://github.com/Corvusoft/restbed "Restbed is a comprehensive and consistent programming model for building applications that require seamless and secure communication over HTTP, with the ability to model a range of business processes, designed to target mobile, tablet, desktop and embedded production environments.") y fue programada y probada en [Ubuntu 21.04](https://ubuntu.com/download/desktop "Ubuntu is an ancient African word meaning ‘humanity to others’.
 It is often described as reminding us that ‘I am what I am because of who we all are’.
 We bring the spirit of Ubuntu to the world of computers and software.
 The Ubuntu distribution represents the best of what the world’s software community has shared with the world.").

+Todas estas dependencias están probadas en Ubuntu 21.04.

-Para usar restbed en Ubuntu:
+Para usar RestBed en Ubuntu:

 ``` bash
 apt install librestbed0 librestbed-dev
 ```

 Esta interfaz usa [SQLite3](https://www.sqlite.org/index.html "SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
-SQLite source code is in the public-domain and is free to everyone to use for any purpose."), en Ubuntu:
+SQLite source code is in the public-domain and is free to everyone to use for any purpose.").
+Para usar SQLite en Ubuntu:

 ``` bash
 apt install libsqlite3-0 libsqlite3-dev
 ```

 Para compilar se utilizan [`GNU make`](https://www.gnu.org/software/make/ "GNU Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.") y `g++`, parte de [`GCC`](https://gcc.gnu.org/ "The GNU Compiler Collection includes front ends for C, C++, Objective-C, Fortran, Ada, Go, and D, as well as libraries for these languages (libstdc++,...).
 GCC was originally written as the compiler for the GNU operating system.
-The GNU system was developed to be 100% free software, free in the sense that it respects the user's freedom."), para instalar:
+The GNU system was developed to be 100% free software, free in the sense that it respects the user's freedom."), para instalar estas utilidades en Ubuntu:

 ``` bash
 apt install build-essential